SchulzLab/STARE/docs/Affinity_Summarisation.rst

   :alt: STARE_BaseEquation
   :target: https://github.com/SchulzLab/STARE/blob/main/Figures/STARE_BaseEquation.pdf

 Now the *scaler* is where it changes depending on how the region-gene mapping was done.
 The different approaches make use of different types of data, which allows to integrate more data modalities.
+When running in **promoter-mode** without any bed-file, we don't have any information for scaling, and thus, the `scaler` is 1.

 Gene window
 ******************